 Again, limiting our concept of evil to this member of the anti-Trinity, leaves us detrimentally imbalanced.
 We find ourselves on a self-righteous crusade against all the evil forces in culture, e.g., those socialist lefties out there, those God-hating pagans out there, those Christmas-banning secularists out there.
 We disregard the evils in here, the corruption in our own hearts.
 It is, after all, far easier to blame the unbelieving world than face ourselves squarely in the mirror.
 Is it any wonder with such an inadequate view of the anti-Trinity that the loudest spokesmen against culture’s evils are so often the same names making scandalous headlines with their own personal evils?
 In our battle against external evils it is all too easy to leave our internal evils unexamined and unopposed.
 Without a biblical awareness of the anti-Trinity, we become the very evils we are fighting.

 To echo my original thesis: one reason we often fail to reflect the Trinity well is that we often do not have a robust enough doctrine of the anti-Trinity.
 We reduce evil to the Devil, the Flesh, OR the World, when all three are daily at war against our joy in God and the joy of the nations.
-We must engage all three or we can expect no more victory than the Allies had they only fought one or two of Word War II’s Axis powers.
-Which malicious member(s) of the anti-Trinity do you most often ignore?
-On which battlefront does your soul stand unguarded?
-Which enemy are you not assaulting with prayer, truth, faith, and love?
+Which member(s) of the anti-Trinity do you most often ignore?
+Where does your soul stand unguarded?
 Do not be intimidated, overwhelmed, or discouraged.
-The anti-Trinity we face together is no match for a Triune God of love—the Father, Son, and Holy Spirit who alone can secure our victory against the Devil, the Flesh, and the World.
+The anti-Trinity is no match for a Triune God of love.